QUINEBAUG RIVER TRAIL:

 For the Northern Section; Take exit 94 off of I-395 to Attawaugan Crossing Rd and head west to Tracy Rd on your right.

 The northern section of the Quinebaug River Trail follows alongside a road and is of little scenic interest.
 The southern section begins in Danielson and travels along the Quinebaug River for its entire route.
 Danielson was the largest cotton manufacturing center in the state.
 Providence & Danielson Trolley cars ran from Danielson through East Killingly into RI.
 The Connecticut Company and its predecessors ran north-south through the mill towns along the Quinebaug River until 1925.
-It appears that part of the Quinebaug River Trail runs along part of this former rail line?
+It appears that part of the Quinebaug River Trail runs along part of this former rail line (Peoples Tramway Company?).
 For more information visit; EAST COAST GREENWAY .

 Starting from Attawaugan Crossing Road; The paved trail heads north alongside Tracy Rd in Dayville.
 It travels underneath I-395 and then into Putnam where it follows alongside Park Rd.
 After traveling underneath an active RR trestle it ends after 1.6 miles in an industrial park.